llm-workflow-engine/llm-workflow-engine/README.md

   - @thehunmonkgroup Added !delete command to remove/hide conversations
   - @thehunmonkgroup Added --model flag to select model ('default' or 'legacy-paid' or 'legacy-free')
   - @thehunmonkgroup added !editor command to open the current prompt in an editor and send the edited prompt to ChatGPT
+  - @thehunmonkgroup added !history command to show the list of the last 20 conversations
 - 17/02/2023: v0.3.16
   - Ability to open **multiple sessions in parallel**.
   - Code now works with **ChatGPT Plus** subscription.